 News & Events

-The Alliance for Innovation is inspiring innovation to advance communities with the help of our partners Arizona State University and the International City/County Management Association.
+The Alliance for Innovation is inspiring innovation to advance communities with the help of our partner Arizona State University.

 Guided by research and real-world experience, the Alliance impacts organizations and communities, changing the way local government performs.
 We are accessible and valuable to all levels of an organization.

 The Alliance for Innovation delivers invigorating content, helps you gain a learning edge and partners with ASU and ICMA to provide industry-leading research.